sampalest/prodhunter/README.md

 # Prodhunter
-This project search for products y notifies when a product is available.
+This project search for products and notifies when a product is available.

 ## Allowed webs
 * Amazon ES